Home

 There’s so much at stake.

-We need to tell our loved ones, our neighbours, and candidates
+We need to tell our loved ones, neighbours, and candidates

 Why We Vote.

-The skyrocketing cost of living and housing hits our communities especially hard.
-Getting the healthcare we need—from HIV care to gender-affirming care—feels like an uphill battle because the system wasn’t built with us in mind.
+Across Canada, the skyrocketing cost of living and housing hits our communities especially hard.
+Getting the healthcare we need — from HIV care to gender-affirming care — feels like an uphill battle because the system wasn’t built with us in mind.

 For many 2SLGBTQ+ people — including seniors, refugees, youth, and people living with disabilities — it’s becoming that much tougher to get by during an affordability crisis that’s affecting everyone.